dipen1-dev/virtual_power/readme.md

     Endpoint: /api/power-source/batteries

-    Full URL: http://194.233.65.212:8083/api/power-source/batteries (replace localhost by the IP address of the server)
+    Full URL: http://194.233.65.212:8083/api/power-source/batteries (replace the IP address of the server by localhost for a local run)

     Description: This endpoint receives a postcode range as parameters and returns a response containing a list of battery names that fall within the specified postcode range, sorted alphabetically.
 Additionally, the response includes statistical information